JOHNNYMACONNY/ybf-studio/docs/professional_color_palette_reference.md

 ### **Design Philosophy**
-This PulseSync-inspired color palette provides modern healthcare aesthetics, excellent accessibility, and professional digital experience for the AudioServiceApp.
+This PulseSync-inspired color palette provides modern healthcare aesthetics, excellent accessibility, and professional digital experience for the YBF Studio.
 The combination of emerald green, amber accents, orange energy, and sophisticated neutral tones creates a trustworthy, modern, and energetically harmonious design system.